IBM/materials/README.md

 ## Contact

-For any questions, suggestions, or feedback, please open an issue on GitHub or reach out to us directly through our contact information provided in the repository.
+For any questions, suggestions, or feedback, please open an issue on GitHub or reach out to us directly through our contact information: eduardo.soares@ibm.com or evital@br.ibm.com .